guptutkarsh/Credit-Risk-Scorecard/README.md

     Club's own underwriting decision, which caps achievable AUC and would not transfer to a lender without an equivalent pre-existing grade.
-11. **Reject inference not applied** — the sample contains accepted loans only, so the model is fitted on a through-the-door population already filtered by Lending Club's credit policy.
+11. **Reject inference not applied** — the sample contains accepted loans only, so the model is fitted on a through-the-door population already filtered by LC's credit policy.

 ---